asselapathirana/swmm5-ea/swmm5ea/README_4_building.txt

 python setup.py sdist
 python setup.py bdist_wininst
-2. Use setup.py in directory "./service" to build standalone exe for windows python setup.py (Note: no need tpo give additional option like bdist_wininst) It will also run innnosetup and make the installer.
+2. Use setup.py in directory "./service" to build standalone exe for windows python setup.py (Note: no need to give additional option like bdist_wininst) It will also run innnosetup and make the installer.
 NOTE: data_files=[[dirname(x)[13:],[x]] for x in lst] line on service/setup.py is a precarious way of doing things.
 Fix this.